mukul18/lending_case_study/README.md

 ## Acknowledgements
 This project is part of "Executive PG Programme in Machine Learning & AI" sponsed through UPGRAD with Joint collaboration of IIIT-B

-## Summary of the analysis and key take-aways
-- Univariate Analysis
-- Segmented Univariate Analysis
-- Bi-variate Analysis

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->